juxuanu/cpupower-governors/README.md

 # cpupower-governors
 Enables the ability to swap between kernel governors for the CPU useful for laptops.
+* OnDemand: Scales the frequency dynamically according to current load.
+* Conservative: Like OnDemand but more gradually.
+* Performance: Run the CPU at the maximum frequency.
+* Powersave: Run the CPU at the minimum frequency.

 ## Requirements
 * `cpupower`.